prenda-school/design-system/libs/spark/README.md

 Depending on your preferred IDE, consider downloading a [community IDE plugin for Nx workspaces](https://nx.dev/latest/react/getting-started/console#download).

+The Spark theme refers to font files for _Nunito_, which should be served at the `/fonts` path.
+These fonts are available in this library in `libs/spark/public/fonts`.

 ## Testing

 Run tests with `nx run spark:test`.